we-conceived-the/oracle/doc/build-osx.md

         make check

-4. (Optional) You can also install lumend to your path:
+4. (Optional) You can also install oracled to your path:

         make install